gurjika/sweeft-project/README.md

 # API Endpoints

-## Profiles

-### GET /profiles/: Retrieve a list of all user profiles.
-### GET /profiles/{id}/: Retrieve a specific profile by ID.
-### PATCH /profiles/{id}/: Update a specific profile.

-## Exercises

-# GET /exercises/: Retrieve a list of all exercises.
-# POST /exercises/: Create a new exercise.
-# GET /exercises/{id}/: Retrieve a specific exercise by ID.
-# PATCH /exercises/{id}/: Update a specific exercise.
-# DELETE /exercises/{id}/: Delete a specific exercise.
-## Plans

-# GET /plans/: Retrieve a list of all plans for the current user.
-# POST /plans/: Create a new plan.
-# PATCH /plans/{weekday}/: Update a plan for a specific weekday.
-# DELETE /plans/{weekday}/: Remove a plan from a specific weekday.

-## Achievements & History

-# GET /profiles/me/achievements/: Retrieve the achievements of the currently authenticated user.
-# GET /profiles/me/history/: Retrieve the exercise history of the currently authenticated user.
-# Authentication & Permissions
-# The API uses token-based authentication.
-Most endpoints require the user to be authenticated.
-Permissions vary by endpoint:

-Profile updates and sensitive actions require admin or user-specific permissions.
-Reading exercises and general profile information is available to any authenticated user.
+# API Endpoints Overview
+ExerciseHub API offers a variety of endpoints for managing fitness data:

+### Profiles:
+Manage user profiles, including fetching and updating profile information.

+### Exercises:
+Retrieve and manage exercises, including creating new exercises and listing all available exercises.

+### Plans:
+Create, retrieve, update, and delete workout plans.

+### Assessments:
+Manage user fitness assessments.

-### Getting Started
+### Achievements:
-# To use the ExerciseHub API, follow these steps:
+Track and retrieve user exercise achievements and history.

+## Each endpoint supports various operations, such as GET, POST, PATCH, and DELETE, tailored to the needs of the respective resource.

+# Swagger Documentation
+To explore and test the API endpoints, visit the Swagger documentation at http://localhost:8000/swagger/.
+This interactive documentation provides detailed information about each endpoint, including the expected request bodies, response formats, and query parameters.

-### Clone the repository.
+## Clone the repository.
-# Install the required dependencies: pip install -r requirements.txt.
+### Install the required dependencies: pip install -r requirements.txt.

-# Run the Django migrations to set up your database: python manage.py migrate.
+### Run the Django migrations to set up your database: python manage.py migrate.

-# Start the development server: python manage.py runserver.
+### Start the development server: python manage.py runserver.

-# Populate the Postgresql: python manage.py seed_db
+### Populate the Postgresql: python manage.py seed_db

-# Use a tool like Postman or cURL to interact with the API endpoints.
+### Use a tool like Postman or cURL to interact with the API endpoints.